J-CF-Leung/Study_Vault/Mathematics/IB Mathematical Methods/Group Theory.md

 - This is known as the _$4-$fold dihedral group_ $D_4$
 - In general, the symmetry group for a _regular polygon of $n$ sides_ is the $n-$_fold dihedral group_ $D_n$

-- These are _point groups_, where a single point is _fixed_ under all symmetry operations

 # Orders
 - The _order_ $|G|$ of a group $G$ is _how many elements it contains_